Wednesday, November 26, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • USB-C charging that supports the universal Power Delivery standard.
 You can use any USB-C charger that delivers 18W or more to power it, making it convenient to use on the go.

-• Flexible WAN inputs: The router can accept and deliver the Internet access via three main ways, specifically:
+• Flexible WAN inputs: The router can accept and deliver Internet access via three main ways, specifically:

 1. Via the default WAN port.
 In this standard setup, you connect its WAN port to an Internet source, such as a cable modem, a fiber-optic ONT, or a network port in a hotel room.